jacobcode01/Dashly/README.md

 ## Problem Statement
 Quick Buy is a superstore operating across the United States.

-Currently, the store relies heavily on multiple spreadsheets and ad-hoc SQL queries to track business performance.
+Currently, the store relies heavily on spreadsheets and ad-hoc SQL queries to track business performance.
 - This manual process makes it :
-  - Hard to keep data structured and consistent.
+  - Harder to keep the data structured and consistent.
   - Time-consuming to prepare reports.
   - Difficult to manually update daily transaction data.
   - Challenging for non-technical users to understand key business insights.